IjzerenHein/famous-flex/README.md

  * @param {Object} [options] additional options that were passed to the function */ function LayoutFunction(context, options) {
-	// put your layout-logic here
+	// put your layout-logic here, see LayoutContext for details };
-};
 ```